 Again using a spoon, scoop the flesh from the skin.
 Lightly scrape the sides of the flesh to remove all the bits of cooked pumpkin.
 Spoon this into a bowl.

 Step 5: Mash or Puree the Cooked Pumpkin

-Turn the cooked pumpkin into puree by putting it into a blender or food processor and pulsing until smooth.
+Turn the cooked pumpkin into puree by putting it into a blender (check out these best blenders for juicing) or food processor and pulsing until smooth.
 Alternatively, mash well with a potato masher.

 Storing the Puree

 It will keep in a covered container in the refrigerator for up to 5 days.
 Freeze it for up to 6 months in containers or bags.
 It is not safe to can pumpkin puree.

 Using Pumpkin Puree

 Use your homemade pumpkin puree in any recipe as you would canned.
 It works for pie, cookies, cakes, soups, and more.
 Try using it in one of these pumpkin spice recipes.
 You can even dehydrate it for pumpkin pie leather!

 It is as easy that to make pumpkin puree from scratch.
 So get out there and take advantage of the Autumn seasonal abundance.

 Have you made pumpkin puree from scratch?
 If so, what is your method?
 If not, will you give it a try now?